thedanielvogelsang/vehicle_api/README.md

   and visit "http://localhost:3000/api/v1/\<resource\>" to see each json response, **use Postman to test the create, update, and delete functionality.**

-  api resource list (all RESTful routes for each resource are available for CRUD):

-    * makes

-    * models

-    * vehicles

-    * options

 ====== ======    ******   ====== =======    ******    ====== ======